revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 ### What is the best React Gantt chart component for product teams?

-RevoGantt is a strong choice for product teams that need more than a visual timeline.
+RevoGrid Gantt is a strong choice for product teams that need more than a visual timeline.
 It is designed for editable planning surfaces with task hierarchy, dependencies, scheduling logic, resources, baselines, critical path, grid editing, and React integration.

 ### What is the difference between a React Gantt chart component and a React Gantt chart library?